scottyschup/ruby-curriculum/projects/twitter-client.md

 example, how a User would fetch all their related Tweet objects?)

 Extra Credit:
-Persist your Users and Tweets by saving the objects to a File.
-Load from said file everything you run your script.
+Persist your Users and Tweets by saving the objects to a file.
+Load from said file everytime you run your script.

 [api-docs]: https://dev.twitter.com/docs/api/1.1
 [oauth-github]: https://github.com/oauth/oauth-ruby